engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

 Request reviews by certain personell or personell groups.
 These reviews are essential for consistent high quality code integrations and horizontal distribution of knowledge.
 There are various strategies on who to request reviews from depending on team size and the nature of your changes.

-It typically makes sense to involve people across two ends of a spectrum, e.g. one senior person and one junior person can share different insights during the review.
-Having people across departments review your code improves cross department collaboration and spreads the knowledge horizontally.

-Should it appear that a major burden of the code reviews are done by a limited amount of number, consider implementing processes or tools that spreads review requests evenly across team members.

 We will discuss code reviews in greater depth in the next chapter.

 ## Templates